bpype/blender-studio-pipeline/scripts-blender/README.md

 |Anim Cupboard |Miscellaneous tools for animators.
 |Asset Pipeline |Manages the Asset Pipeline, used by Modeling, Shading and Rigging departments.
 |Blender Kitsu |Enforce conventions, build shots, manage production files and update data on kitsu server.
+|Blender Log |A place for add-ons to report issues to the user in a persistent UI element.
 |Blender SVN |UI for the SVN (Subversion) file versioning system.
 |Blender Gizmos |Attempt to prototype a system for using meshes for the manipulation of armatures.
 |Cache Manager |Streamline the Alembic cache workflow of assets.